influxdata/telegraf/plugins/outputs/prometheus_client/README.md

   ## enable mutually authenticated TLS connections
   # tls_allowed_cacerts = ["/etc/telegraf/clientca.pem"]

+  ## contains the minimum SSL/TLS version that is acceptable.
+  ## If not set, then TLS 1.0 is taken as the minimum.
+  # tls_min_version = "TLS11"

+  ## contains the maximum SSL/TLS version that is acceptable.
+  ## If not set, then the maximum supported version is used.
+  # tls_max_version = "TLS12"

   ## Export metric collection time.
   # export_timestamp = false
 ```